wpilibsuite/frc-docs/source/docs/zero-to-robot/step-1/intro-to-frc-robot-wiring.rst

       Requires: Wire stripper, small flat screwdriver (optional), 18 AWG (1 :math:`mm^2`) red and black wire

-      .. note: The Pneumatics Hub is an optional component used for controlling pneumatics on the robot.
+      .. note:: The Pneumatics Hub is an optional component used for controlling pneumatics on the robot.

       The Pneumatics Hub can be wired to either a non-switchable fused port on the PDH with a 15A or smaller fuse or to a circuit breaker protected port with a breaker up to 20A.